jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) relates to contractual or commercial requirements; or (b) relates to regulatory approvals, dispensations, or waivers; or (c) is inconsistent with this Act or the regulations.
+(2A) An acceptable solution or a verification method may refer to building product specifications.
-(3) Material may be incorporated by reference in an acceptable solution or a verification method in accordance with sections 405 to 413.
+(3) Other material may be incorporated by reference in an acceptable solution or a verification method in accordance with sections 405 to 413.

 ### 25A Acceptable solutions and verification methods to be available on Ministry's Internet site
 The chief executive must ensure that—